tuan243/ZelloBuddy/README.md

    - `GET  /categories`: Retrieve a list of categories.
    - `GET  /products`: Retrieve a list of products.
    - `GET  /banners`: Retrieve a list of banner images to display on the home page.
+   - `GET  /stations`: Retrieve a list of pickup stations.
+   - `GET  /orders`: Retrieve a list of orders the user has placed.

 > Refer to the `src/mock/*.json` files for sample data and structure.